Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

 - Cascade delete - Agronomic data is stored hierarchically with farmer as the root.
 The hierarchy includes Farmer -> Farms -> Fields -> Seasonal Fields -> Boundaries -> Associated data (satellite, weather, farm operations).
 Cascade delete refers to the process of deleting any node and its subtree.

 ### [Scenes][scenes]
-Scenes refers to images ingested using satellite APIs.
+Scenes refers to images normally ingested using satellite APIs.
+This includes raw bands and derived bands (Ex: NDVI).
+Scenes may also include spatial outputs of a model (Ex: LAI).

 ### [Farm Operations][farm_operations_docs]
 Fam operations includes details pertaining to tilling, planting, application of pesticides & nutrients, and harvesting.
 This can either be manually pushed into FarmBeats using APIs or the same information can be pulled from farm equipment service providers like John Deere.